 Without the ability to go out and play live shows, or even the ability to go out and watch them, it can be hard to feel like there’s much of a music scene to be enjoyed right now.
 Performing both the original and probably best way of having your music reach people, and to many people the ultimate purpose of even playing music.

 But even if the doors of your favorite local venue may be closed for the time being, a large number of virtual alternatives have been cropping up in the wake of social distancing.
 Popular choices for performing online include livestreaming through social media and Zoom performances.

 This essentially sums up what I have discovered from trying to stay involved with music and further my own professional goals while dealing with the pandemic and social distancing.
 Everything discussed here is what worked for me, and I hope that you’re able to find at least something that works for you as well!

 NYC Guitar School hosts a weekly virtual open mic every Sunday at 5:30pm.
 Come show us what you’ve been working on here!

 NOTE: This piece is part of a broader article on staying musically active during the current climate of social distancing.
-You can see the other currently published pieces on the topic by browsing through the “Blogs” section of the NYCGS website.
+You can view the continuation here:

 Looking for a way to stay busy and stay connected to the world while social distancing?
 Try a 1-on-1 online guitar, bass, ukulele, drum or voice lesson with one of our world class instructors for just $20!
 Same world class instruction, live from your living room!